Audi RS6 Avant review

 What Car? says...

-The headline change is an extra 29bhp courtesy of two larger turbochargers, and with power now up to 621bhp, the RS6 Performance Avant is the most powerful Audi estate car of all time.
+The current, fourth-generation RS6 should have the tools to change all that though –especially now the regular model has been replaced by a Performance edition.
+The headline change is an extra 29bhp courtesy of two larger turbochargers, and with power now at 621bhp, the RS6 Performance Avant is the most powerful Audi estate yet.

-As we all know, though, more power doesn’t necessarily equate to more fun, hence the brand’s decision to fit all Performance models with four-wheel steering and a torque-vectoring differential as standard.
-Combined with optional lightweight forged alloy wheels, the RS6 should now – in theory – feel lighter on its toes.
+Power doesn’t necessarily equate to more fun of course, hence the decision to fit all models with four-wheel steering and a torque-vectoring differential.
+Combined with optional lightweight forged alloy wheels, the RS6 – which is now only available as an estate car – should feel lighter on its toes.

 Overview